Topics in Computing Science: Innovation and Entrepreneurship

 Queen’s University, Kingston, ON CAN K7L 2N8

-The School of Computing at Queen’s University invites applications from suitably qualified candidates interested in teaching a course in Fundamentals of Web and Mobile Applications (CISC 282/3.0).
-This is an on-campus, advance course with an expected enrolment of ~135 students.
+The School of Computing at Queen’s University invites applications from suitably qualified candidates interested in teaching a course in Topics in Computing Science: Innovation and Entrepreneurship ( CISC 490/3.0 ).
+This is an on-campus, advance course with an expected enrolment of ~15 students.
 Candidates must be enrolled in a M.Sc. or PhD programme, and teaching experience preferably at the University level in Computer Science.
-This is a fall term appointment for the period September 1, 2014 to December 31, 2014, with classes in session from September 8, 2014 to November 28, 2014.
+This is a fall term appointment for the period September 1, 2015 to December 31, 2015, with classes in session from September 14, 2015 to December 14, 2015 .

 The University invites applications from all qualified individuals.
 Queen’s University is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, aboriginal people, persons with disabilities, and persons of any sexual orientation or gender identity.
 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.

 Teaching Assistants and Teaching Fellows at Queen’s University are governed by the Collective Agreement between the Public Service Alliance of Canada (PSAC) and the University.
 A candidate qualified to teach may be considered for appointment to a Teaching Fellow position as defined by the Collective Agreement for Graduate Teaching Assistants and Teaching Fellows at Queen’s University between PSAC and Queen’s University.
 Remuneration will be in accordance with the Collective Agreement, and appointments are subject to funding or enrolment criteria.